 The debate around whether the basketball GOAT should stop with MJ or LBJ could last a lifetime, but one thing is for certain; basketball never fails to entertain.
-On that note, we’ve come up with our own GOAT; Greatest NBA Final game ever.
+On that note, we’ve come up with our own GOAT; Greatest NBA Finals game ever.
+And if you’re looking to wager on the NBA playoffs or looking for the best casino bonuses in Canada, here they are.

 - NBA Finals 1998; Bulls v Jazz, Game 6